dshah1010/snake-game/README.md

 # Snake Game
-A simple snake game to play when you're bored!
+A simple snake game with great animation and sound to play when you're bored!

 # Demo